vegaitglobal/Index-Design-to-Improve-Life/README.md

 # Index-Design-to-Improve-Life
 INDEX: Design to Improve Life® is a Danish NPO with global reach.
-We Inspire, Educate and Engage in designing sustainable solutions to global challenges.
+We Inspire, Educate and Engage in designing sustainable solutions to global challenges.<br/>
 How to start:<br/>

 PHP-Redis version:<br/>